 Many IP-based organizations protect their trade secrets through distributing gag orders to their engineers, technologists, and scientists, as well as restricting their access to raw patent information.
-That’s not because the documents are difficult or because they contain language not suitable to the everyman, or because these highly-skilled individuals are better utilized elsewhere, but because of a concept known as “inequitable conduct.”
+That’s not because the documents are difficult or because they contain language not suitable to the everyman, or because these highly-skilled individuals are better utilized elsewhere; it's because of a concept known as “inequitable conduct.”

 Inventors have an obligation to truthfully disclose information they’re privy to prior to filing a patent application for a new invention.
-It is a process heavily-laden with “red tape,” meaning there are a lot of hoops to jump through in filing a legally serviceable patent, figuratively speaking.
+It is a process heavily laden with “red tape,” meaning there are many technical aspects involved in filing a legally serviceable patent.

 Should a court rule that inequitable conduct took place in obtaining a patent, that patent can then be invalidated wholly in the eyes of the law.
 These complex documents need to be reviewed carefully, and decisions need to be made by all relevant parties as to whether or not a professional patent expert would be a welcome addition to the process.
 It’s often better handled by a specialist who does nothing but deal with patents.

-If you yourself are going to read a patent, you shouldn’t read it like a book, from A-Z. You’ll likely miss too many details and fail to piece together the information this way.
-You would be better suited to reading the important sections first, digesting what they’re telling you, and proceeding onto the fine print afterwards, as needed.
+If you yourself are going to read a patent, you shouldn’t read it like a book, from beginning to end.
+You’ll likely miss too many details and fail to piece together the information this way.
+You would be better suited to reading the important sections first, digesting what they’re telling you, and proceeding to the fine print afterward, as needed.

 Most patents have three distinct parts.
 The three main parts of a patent are Abstract, Claims, and Specifications.